 - Plumbing – keeping the pipes intact 4-5%

 - Electrical 5%

 - Generally, labor is 20-35% of your budget.
 That tells you if you can do it yourself, try to.
 Always save a portion of your budget toward the things that will bring you the most joy.

-To find a Kitchen Remodel Contractor you can use the Find a Pro feature in Houzz, and they will contact you.
+To find a Kitchen Remodel Contractor in your area, click here.
 Another idea is to reach out to your neighborhood on Facebook and ask if they would recommend a contractor or ask your friends.

 Next week I will offer some ideas as to how you can survive a kitchen remodel.
 If you need help picking the palette of your kitchen walls, cabinets, backsplash, countertop, and flooring colors give me a call 610.955.8202 or email for a consultation!

 By Debbie Correale, founder and owner of Redesign Right, LLC.
 You can learn more about her at RedesignRight.com.
 Find her on Facebook.com/RedesignRight, Twitter @RedesignRight, LinkedIn, Pinterest, Houzz, Google+ and Instagram.
-Featured photo from Houzz: Right Arm Construction.
+Featured photo from Pixabay.